RohithSan/kgeorge.github.io/_posts/2016-02-04-understanding-gabor-filter.md

 ![fig-4,2D cosine function with varying u-v-s]({{ site.url }}/assets/content/gabor_2D_cos_with_varying_omegas.png)

-You can see from fig 4, the changes in the frequency of the cosine wave.
+You can see from fig-8, the changes in the frequency of the cosine wave.

 After playing around with these parameters, one feature that is evidently missing is the ability to change the angle at which the cosine pattern forms w.r.t the x-axis.
 In fact we need to change this angle irrespective of the spatial frequency parameters $$u_1$$ and $$v_1$$.